Howard is an avid short story reader who likes to help others find and understand stories.

 The story is set in the United States in the year 2081.
 It's told by a third-person limited narrator—the reader is given some access to George Bergeron's thoughts.

-Summary of "Harrison Bergeron"
+"Harrison Bergeron" Summary

 It is the year 2081 and everyone is equal in every way—physically and mentally.
 The United States Handicapper General and her agents ensure compliance.